 Second Row in Half Double Crochet

-The second row is worked by working hdc in the chain stitches, alternating colors in 4 hdc blocks (see the video below to refresh your memory on how to do hdc, if needed).
-Work 4 hdc, add second color and work 4 hdc.
-This continues for the entire row and for each row thereafter.
+The second row is worked by working 4 hdc in 4 chain stitches (1 hdc to 1 chain stitch), alternating colors in 4 hdc blocks (see the video below to refresh your memory on how to do hdc, if needed).
+Work 4 hdc, add second color, and work 4 hdc.
+This continues for the entire row.

 Adding the Next Color